 Jim David sold his share to his brother Jack in 1959.
 In turn, Jack sold the Blue Moon to Stanford Poll and Dr. Paul Chilton in 1966.
 They enlarged the tavern to make room for the hordes of hippies and New Leftists who began to supersede the Moon's traditional clientele of beatniks and Old Leftists.
 The Blue Moon became famous (or infamous) as a clubhouse for Seattle's emerging counterculture.
 Former Communist Stan Iverson (1927-1985) reigned as its unofficial maitre 'd.

 Eclipse and Rebirth

-Restaurateur Jerry Kingen attempted in vain to gentrify the Moon in 1970.
+Restaurateur Gerry Kingen attempted in vain to gentrify the Moon in 1970.
 He sold it to a former bartender, "Fast Eddy" McWhinnie, in 1974.
 Lack of capital and an increasingly ugly drug scene contributed to the Moon's long descent.